Newstead War Memorial is a Grade II listed building in the Gedling local planning authority area, England. First listed on 7 June 2018. War memorial.

 Description

-DESCRIPTION: Newstead War Memorial stands on concrete slabs and is set in a grassed area enclosed by black wrought iron railings with a gate on the west side.
+Newstead War Memorial is a First World War memorial built in 1920, with additions for the Second World War.
+It is located on concrete slabs within a grassed area that is enclosed by black wrought iron railings, featuring a gate on the west side.

-The memorial comprises a granite wheel-head cross set on a tapering shaft set on a tapering plinth.
-This stands on three rectangular steps.
+The memorial consists of a granite wheel-head cross atop a tapering shaft, which is set on a tapering plinth.
+This structure stands on three rectangular steps.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.